kariuki-george/todo/Readme.md

   - Contains the cmd user interface
   - Utilizes the hashmap to store todos.
   - The application is interactive by use of an infinite loop.

+## Limitations

+- Saving the in-memory hashmap will run only on exit command.
+So incase of - premature exit [CTRL+C], new mutations will be lost.
+- If the data flushed in the file from the hashmap is tampered with, there is risk of data loss.